softartdev/docker-android-fastlane/README.md

 platform :android do
   lane :playstore do
     gradle(
-      task: 'clean bundle',
+      task: 'bundle', # for AAB, or use 'assemble' for APK
       build_type: 'Release'
     )
-    upload_to_play_store # Uploads the APK built in the gradle step above end end
+    upload_to_play_store # Uploads the APK/AAB built in the gradle step above end end
 ```